Video Game: My Little Pony aka: Mylittle Pony Friendship Is Magic

 Cap: Each variety of Elemental Shards caps out at 999, a cap that's easy to reach granted you don't waste them dealing with Parasprites/Changelings with all the shards except Shards of Magic.

-They can also be exchanged for coins on activated Harmony Stones.
+They can also be exchanged for bits on activated Harmony Stones.
 Exchanging one hundred shards at once can even reward you a gem.

 Clone Degeneration: The Changelings that invade Canterlot as a form of any of the mane-six; they are easier to tell apart to their real counterparts because they don't socialize with other ponies and usually spend all their time in shadowy areas of the town.